Office BuildingPugsley Center

 Brookings, SD 57007

-BiographySharon Smith is an Associate Professor of English specializing in Restoration, eighteenth-century, and early Romantic British literature.
-Her current research focuses on women's verse satire of the long eighteenth century and gender and sexuality in the Western.
+BiographySharon Smith is an Associate Professor of English specializing in Restoration, eighteenth-century, and early Romantic British literature, with a particular focus on women's poetry.
 Dr. Smith serves as the Graduate Coordinator for the English M.A.
-Program and as a faculty member for the Women, Gender, and Sexuality Studies program and the Honors College; and as the faculty advisor for the student group FEM (Feminist Equality Movement).
+Program; as a faculty member for the Women, Gender, and Sexuality Studies program and the Honors College; and as the faculty advisor for the student group FEM (Feminist Equality Movement).
 She is an associate editor for the journal The Eighteenth-Century: Theory and Interpretation.

 CVSmith CV (2).pdf(174.63 KB)